nzy1997/TreeContractor.jl/notes/dd.typ

   ),
 )

-*Why this helps*: When computing \#SAT via dynamic programming at each step, we need to track how partial assignments interact with clauses not yet fully determined.
-If two partial assignments have the same neighborhood, they will combine identically with any assignment to the remaining variables.
-Instead of tracking $2^(|A_e|)$ partial assignments separately, we only track $O(2^k)$ equivalence classes, where $k$ is the rank-width.
+This property enables efficient \#SAT computation.
+In a dynamic programming approach, at each step we track how partial assignments interact with clauses not yet fully determined.
+Partial assignments with identical neighborhoods combine identically with any assignment to the remaining variables.
+Consequently, instead of tracking $2^(|A_e|)$ partial assignments separately, we track only $O(2^k)$ equivalence classes, where $k$ is the rank-width.

 == Example: $K_(3,3)$

+To apply rank-width to \#SAT, we construct the *incidence graph* of the CNF formula: vertices represent variables and clauses, with an edge between variable $x_i$ and clause $C_j$ if $x_i$ appears (positively or negatively) in $C_j$.
+The rank-width of this incidence graph determines the algorithm's efficiency.

 Consider a CNF formula where *every variable appears in every clause*:
 $ phi = C_1 and C_2 and C_3 $